Rockford Expos: History

 Minor league baseball began in Rockford, Illinois with the 1871 Rockford Forest Citys, who were one of the earliest professional teams.
 In 1947, the Rockford Rox returned minor league baseball to Rockford after a 24–year absence.

 34 years after the Rockford Rox last played, Rockford became home to the Rockford Expos in 1988.
 The Midwest League's expansion occurred in 1988 when the Rockford Expos and South Bend White Sox joined the Class A level, 14–team league.

 The 1988 Expos finished third in attendance (158,674), were second in the northern division in the first half (39–29) and won the division in the second half (45–27).
-The Expos but lost in the postseason to the Kenosha Twins.
+The Expos lost in the postseason to the Kenosha Twins.

 The 1989 Rockford Expos finished with a record 34–32 in the first half, winning the second half with a 40–27 record.
 Managed by Mike Quade, the 1989 Expos drew 139,338 fans (6th in the MWL).
 In the playoffs, the Expos lost to the South Bend White Sox, 2 games to none.

 In 1990, the Rockford Expos finished the first half with a 34–34 record and were last with a 22–46 second half.
 The team drew 140,864 fans (5th in the 14–team league).

 The 1991 Rockford Expos finished second in both halves with a 76–61 overall record.
-Attendance was 66,524, (12th in the league) as Pat Kelly and Rob Leary managed the team.
+Attendance was 66,524 (12th in the league) as Pat Kelly and Rob Leary managed the team.

 The 1992 Expos finished with a record of 66–70, with a home attendance total of 50,900 in 1992 (9th place).

 After the 1992 season, the Rockford franchise agreed to eventually become an affiliate of the Chicago Cubs.
 An existing agreement with the Peoria Chiefs prevented the Cubs from leaving as a Peoria affiliate until 1994.
-So, Rockford, became a Kansas City Royals affiliate for the next two seasons.
+Rockford became a Kansas City Royals affiliate for the next two seasons.

 The newly named Rockford Royals finished with a 78–54 overall record in 1993, playing under Manager Mike Jirschele.
 The Rockford Royals won the first–half northern division title with a 43–22 record.
 The Royals finished the regular season 1.0 games behind the Clinton Giants for the top Midwest League record, with attendance of 68,206.
 The Royals lost in the 1st round in the playoffs, two-games to zero to the South Bend White Sox.